Python notes - XML and HTML

 return ET.tostring(xml).rstrip('\n')

-I use this to simplify searching and fetching whenever I know my use case has no actual conflicts.
+I use this to simplify searching and fetching whenever I know my use case will have no conflicts introduced by namespace stripping.

 def strip_namespace_inplace(etree, namespace=None,remove_from_attr=True):